 As a testament to Klum’s place in pop culture, Mattel created a Barbie in her likeness as part of their Blonde Ambition Collection that celebrated blondes in fashion and entertainment.
 She is also featured in the iconic Madame Tussauds Wax Museum in Berlin.

-Klum's charity involvements include work on behalf of such organizations as The Children's Hospital Los Angeles, the American Red Cross (as part of its Celebrity Cabinet), Worldwide Orphans Foundation, and the Elizabeth Glaser Pediatric AIDS Foundation.
-Klum also appears in a PSA for the Entertainment Industry Foundation’s Stand Up to Cancer program and served as the 2011 Trick-or-Treat for UNICEF ambassador.
+Klum’s charity involvements include work on behalf of such organizations as The Children’s Hospital Los Angeles, the American Red Cross (as part of its Celebrity Cabinet), God’s Love We Deliver, amfAR and the Elizabeth Glaser Pediatric AIDS Foundation.
+Klum also appears in PSAs for the Entertainment Industry Foundation’s Stand Up to Cancer program and served as the 2011 Trick-or-Treat for UNICEF ambassador.

-On downtime at shoots, Klum also cultivates her creative talentssketching ideas for her jewelry, clothing and shoe lines, as well as crafting new ideas for her ever-developing businesses and interests.
+On downtime at shoots, Klum also cultivates her creative talents – sketching ideas for her various collections, as well as crafting new ideas for her ever-developing businesses and interests.